Comprehensive Metabolic Panel Testing

 Specimen Type: Blood

 A Comprehensive Metabolic Panel (CMP) is a broad screening test which is used to evaluate organ function and electrolyte balance as well as aid in the diagnosis of conditions such as diabetes, liver disease, and kidney disease.
 This test is also useful for monitoring people receiving treatment for conditions which affect the liver or kidneys.
-The CMP contains all of the measurments in a Basic Metabolic Panel and most of the same measurments as a Hepatic Function Panel and a Renal Function Panel.
+The CMP contains all of the measurements in a Basic Metabolic Panel and most of the same measurements as a Hepatic Function Panel and a Renal Function Panel.